 Red Robin vs. Nima Sensor

 I brought my trusty Nima Sensor to Red Robin to put a few things to the gluten test.
-In case you didn’t know, the Nima Sensor is a portable gluten detecting device.
-You can bring it with you wherever you go and test foods in question before you eat them.
+The Nima Sensor is a portable gluten detecting device that allows you to test your food for gluten.

 To test you food for hidden gluten, put a small piece of it into the single-use test capsule and place inside your Nima Sensor.
 Wait about two minutes and voila!, Nima will either display a smiley face (it didn’t find gluten) or a wheat symbol (it found gluten).